incogiscool/retro-arcade/README.md

 This is a [Next.js](https://nextjs.org/) retro arcade game website.
 It is a library of classic arcade games, with a retro aesthetic.

-GitHub Copilot was used to speed up the development process (just autocompletion of lines and functions).
+GitHub Copilot was used to speed up the development process (just autocompletion of lines and functions) + some questions were asked to the AI to help with the development.